 Social media is a great way to gain insight into your competitors’ actions.
 You get a front-row seat to find their strong points and their weak points on social media.
 It also allows you to see what’s popular among your competitors and find ways to be creative with your social media.

-If you can identify your main competitors on social media, you can use that information to tailor your social media strategy and make it individual to you.
+If you can identify your main competitors on social media, you can use that information to tailor your social media strategy and make it personal to your brand.
 The “similar-but-different” approach can be an effective baseline strategy.

 - What social media platforms are they on?